-Habitat: Moist or dry woods, sea level to mid-elevations in the mountains.
+Habitat: Dry to moist woods, forest edge, and thickets, from sea level to middle elevations in the mountains.

 Conservation Status: Not of concern